vedro-universe/vedro-docs/docs/solutions/self-hosted-telemetry.md

 At the end of the test session, the collected telemetry data will be sent to the specified API endpoint.

 :::info
-Examples of the data that will be sent are available [here](https://github.com/vedro-universe/vedro-telemetry/tree/main/examples)
+Examples of the data that will be sent are available <Link to="https://github.com/vedro-universe/vedro-telemetry/tree/main/examples">here</Link>
 :::

 ## Configuration